 Modern monetary theory (MMT) is an unorthodox school of macroeconomic thought that characterizes currency as a public monopoly and cites unemployment as evidence of a restricted currency supply.¹

 Advocates argue that, rather than attempting to balance the federal budget each year, the government should calibrate fiscal policy toward full employment, with deliberate deficit spending to boost aggregate demand when needed.

 Critics counter that MMT is a recipe for runaway inflation.

 While MMT remains controversial, it’s become less obscure.
-Recent work from Stephanie Kelton, a former chief economist on the U.S. Senate Budget Committee, has helped raise the profile of MMT in the public discourse.
+Work from Stephanie Kelton, a former chief economist on the U.S. Senate Budget Committee, has helped raise the profile of MMT in the public discourse.
 Investment industry luminaries Warren Buffet and Howard Marks have weighed in with views on the topic, as have economists Paul Krugman and Larry Summers.
-With a rising number of politicians and policymakers joining the debate, MMT is likely to draw more attention before the 2020 U.S. election season ends.
-Still, many investors remain unfamiliar with it and its potential implications.
-Here, we walk through key tenets of MMT and distill some of the views of its champions and its critics.

 Modern monetary theory acknowledges money as a creature of the state